tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 This project, Swish, overcomes these problems by using machine learning to classify shots based on the sound of ball-basket interactions.
 By using audio, Swish bypasses the need for invasive filming or wearable hardware, providing a portable device that can be placed discretely under the rim, leaving the athlete to focus on their shot.

+## Application Overview
+The Swish system employs an edge machine learning architecture to classify shot audio locally in real-time.
+The hardware is lightweight and pocket-sized, consisting of an Arduino Nano 33 BLE Sense secured to a portable battery (Figure 1).
+Audio is continuously captured and partitioned using a a 0.5-second inference stride and a 1.5-second sliding window to capture both the rim-impact of a shot and the subsequent bounce, as both are indicative of shot outcome.

 <div align="center">

 <img src="report_figures/dual_swish_diagram.png" alt="Overview of Swish showing both court placement and hardware close-up." width="100%">